 MOVABLE TYPE PRINTING – 1040 – Bi Sheng – China

 Movable type printing replaced woodblock printing.
 Bi Sheng (China) invented movable type printing in 1040.
-He tried making the characters from wood but found that ceramics worked better.
+He first made the characters from wood but found that ceramics worked better.
 Choe Yun-ui of Korea was the first to use metal for the type, in 1234.
-The technology was not well-adapted to the Chinese language, with its thousands of characters, and it did not spread to Europe.
-Johannes Gutenberg of Germany invented movable type independently in 1450.
+The technology was not well-adapted to the Chinese language, with its thousands of characters.
+For some reason, the invention did not spread to Europe and it was not until 1450 that Johannes Gutenberg of Germany independently rediscovered movable type.

 Pages from the Korean book Jikji, printed in 1377 using metal movable type printing.